-Long-term employee benefit obligations in respect of long-term incentives given to staff are based on certain criteria set by the Group and the Company.
+Long-term employee benefit obligations in respect of long-term incentives given to staff are based on certain criteria set by the Company.

-A liability is recognised for the amount expected to be paid under long-term benefit plans if the Group and the Company has a present legal or constructive obligation to pay this amount as a result of past service provided by the employee and the obligation can be estimated reliably.
+A liability is recognised for the amount expected to be paid under long-term benefit plans if the Company has a present legal or constructive obligation to pay this amount as a result of past service provided by the employee and the obligation can be estimated reliably.